pokepark/PokemonRaidBot/README.md

 ### Command: /help

-The bot will answer you "This is a private bot" so you can verify the bot is working and accepting input.
+The bot will give a personal help based on the permissions you have to access and use it.

 ### Command: /raid